 By Roxanna from Gypsy With a Day Job

 The Dole Plantation is one of the most famous landmarks in Hawaii, on the island Oahu.
 Located among the farmlands in the island’s center, along Kamehameha Highway, or Route 99, it is easiest to access using the island’s Interstate Highways.
-Take the H2 Route, which begins near Pearl Harbor, to its end at Kamehameha Highway.
+Take the H2 Route, which begins near Pearl Harbor it ends at Kamehameha Highway.

 A visit to the Dole Plantation is a top choice for many travelers to Hawaii.
 While the fruit fields still stretch far, the plantation has become far more than just a farm, with formal gardens, the world’s largest maze, and educational tours by foot and on the Pineapple Express train.
 There are also shops and a café, where the sweet Dole Whip is a highlight.